 CyrusOne signs up to Host In Ireland initiative

-Real estate investment trust (REIT) data centre provider CyrusOne has announced that it has become a new member of the Host In Ireland initiative.
+Real estate investment trust (REIT) data center provider CyrusOne has announced that it has become a new member of the Host In Ireland initiative.

-Headquartered in Dallas, CyrusOne currently maintains more than 45 data centres around the world and has being making significant waves in Europe recently with several new data centre announcements including the acquisition of Zenium and its existing facilities, and a new hyperscale campus in the Netherlands.
+Headquartered in Dallas, CyrusOne currently maintains more than 45 data centers around the world and has being making significant waves in Europe recently with several new data center announcements including the acquisition of Zenium and its existing facilities, and a new hyperscale campus in the Netherlands.

 “Our commitment to the region forms a fundamental component of our ongoing expansion strategy across Europe.
-I look forward to working with partner members as we come together to cement Ireland’s place as a great data centre destination.”
+I look forward to working with partner members as we come together to cement Ireland's place as a great data center destination.